 The University of Edinburgh (Scotland) and the University of Waterloo (Canada) discuss holistic rubrics (where the actions required to achieve a performance level are provided beneath it) and analytic rubrics (where specific detail on performance is provided in relation to each assessment criteria).
 Both sites provide various examples.

-Table 1 below shows an example assessment rubric (analytical rubric) which has been designed for an assessment that many may use with first year, first semester students.
+Table 1 below shows an example assessment rubric (analytical rubric) which has been designed for an assessment that many may use with first-year, first-semester students.
 It is not perfect (none are), its purpose is to demonstrate how to include many of the essential elements when developing a rubric: a potential grade value; percentage assigned to different criteria and to the assessment; different levels of detail regarding standards; learning outcomes and an opportunity for the assessor to make further comments.
 The name of the assessment (brief description) is also provided as is the suggestion that students also access detailed instructions on how to complete the assessment.
 Designing an assessment rubric provides further discussion on using generic rubrics and includes an example of one.

 In general, each assessment task will need its own rubric, designed or adapted for the specific assessment context.
 When developing a rubric, it may be useful to work from a checklist to ensure that key considerations have been contemplated, including:

 This good practice guide has discussed what rubrics are, their common elements and purposes as well as different approaches to their development.
 It has outlined the different types of rubrics and various approaches to developing them.
-The main message of the guide is that while no rubric is perfect, a well-designed one can support learning, help students understand the grades they have achieved and guide marking.
+The main message of the guide is that while no rubric is perfect, a well-designed one can support learning, help students understand the grades they have achieved, and guide marking for academic staff.
 When used appropriately they can save time and reduce student complaints.
 They are usually presented in a grid or matrix format and include a scale depicting progression against specific criteria with standards of performance indicated within the grid.
 Rubrics ideally indicate the learning outcomes being assessed and are discussed with students and markers alongside assessment instructions before the assessment is attempted.

 Your academic developer can provide further support and advice on developing a rubric while your learning designer can help you use rubrics within FLO.